imadvaitpatel/snake-multiplayer/README.md

 # snake-multiplayer
 Realtime two-player game of snake.
 Deployed at https://two-player-snake-game.herokuapp.com/.
-The game supports only 2 players at a time.
+The game will begin after 2 player connect (no more than 2 players are supported).